 About Fats and Oils

 So what about adding a little olive oil to your pasta?
-What about the adventurous addition of a bit of sesame oil in your udon?
-The addition of fats and oils – including eggs in egg pasta, can throw shelf stability into question.
+What about adding a bit of sesame oil to your udon?
 And making pasta with whole-grain flour will be healthier, right?

 The biggest concern with dehydrating these types of pasta is the fats and oils added to the dough.
 These can oxidize and go rancid over time, causing an entire package of homemade noodles to become inedible.

 And you will find all kinds of expert advice warning you against dehydrating and storing anything containing fats without storing it in the freezer afterward.
 This advice should be taken into account.

 But in reality, rancidity is avoidable.
 I’ve never had anything go rancid.
 I’ve also talked with several other seasoned dehydrator users and have not heard of a case where rancidity caused problems.

 Using high-quality ingredients can help ward off rancidity, but proper storage has the most benefit.
 I’ll talk more about how to keep all of your dehydrated pasta shelf-stable for long-term storage later.

 Method: How to Dehydrate Pasta in a Dehydrator